integreat-io/integreat-transformers/README.md

   offset (`UTC+7`) and some others (like `system`).
 - `isSeconds`: When `true`, a number will be treated as seconds since epoc, instead of milliseconds.
 Default is `false`

+### 'truncate'

+When a `length` operand is set, a given string that is longer than this length is shortened.
+If a `postfix` is given, it is appended to the end and the total length of the shortened text will still be no longer than `length`.